ESO Observing Facilities

-ESO operates three major telescopes (3.6m telescope, New Technology Telescope (NTT), 2.2m Max-Planck-ESO telescope) at La Silla.
+ESO operates two major telescopes (3.6m telescope, New Technology Telescope (NTT)) at La Silla.
 They are equipped with state of the art instruments either built completely by ESO or by external consortia, with substantial contribution by ESO.

 APEX, the Atacama Pathfinder Experiment, is a collaboration between Max Planck Institut für Radioastronomie (MPIfR) at 50%, Onsala Space Observatory (OSO) at 23%, and ESO at 27% to construct and operate a modified ALMA prototype antenna as a single dish on the high altitude site of Llano Chajnantor.
 The telescope was supplied by VERTEX Antennentechnik in Duisburg, Germany.